pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 I still have to manually create the new mode and add it to the virtual display after every reboot.
 It would be really nice to have the Pi detect the resolution of the monitor and use it to automatically configure the virtual display on the laptop.
 However, since I'm of the kind who rarely reboots their computers and I already spent quite some time on this project, I moved on from it without taking care of this part.

-I would also like to turn this whole project into a git repository with scripts and configuration files to go from a fresh Raspberry Pi OS install to the setup presented here.
-If there's interest, I might even take the time to make a ready-to-flash SD image to make the process as painless as possible.
+The main defect is that I sometimes get visible encoding/decoding glitches that fix themselves on the next keyframe.
+I don't know what causes them.
+If you have leads on this, please open an issue in the GitHub repository.

+I made a [GitHub repository that features all needed configuration files and scripts, as well as untested installation scripts](https://github.com/pcouy/rpi-eth-display).
+The part that runs on the Raspberry Pi seems like a good opportunity to learn how to make a `.deb` package, so I may look into it in the future.
+If there is interest around this project, I may get motivated to make the process more streamlined and beginner-friendly.

 Overall, I am really satisfied with what I managed to come up with.
+While using it, I even noticed I was able to watch videos without the audio-video delay being noticeable.
+With this solution available, and considering the money it saved me, I may knowingly purchase a laptop that lacks a second video output when I need to replace this one.